 The quarry thus represents another archive of memory, where deposits of prior events are captured and petrified, preserved in a repository of deep time.
 Ní Bhriain returns to this source again and again, digging into and dredging up the information buried far beneath the surface.
 In her 2018 film Inscriptions of an Immense Theatre, the camera tracks through various collections housed in the British Museum, through empty and anonymous housing units for asylum seekers, before plunging into a limestone pit, descending beyond the strata of distant geological epochs, the calcified residue of plant and animal life, and the ravaged, ruptured earth itself.
-The title offers a route in: the flemish physician Samuel Quiccheberg's 1565 treatise Inscriptiones vel tituli theatri amplissimi provided what may be the first organisational system for the collection of objects - and was the predecessor for museological taxonomies.
-His text also bears the traces of imperialist, colonial ideology, couched within a universalising mission of cataloguing and collecting information for all humanity.
-For Ní Bhriain, the exposure of these fixed systems is analogous to mining: the extraction of information disturbs the very environment that one inhabits.
+The title offers a route in: The Flemish physician Samuel Quiccheberg's 1565 treatise Inscriptiones vel tituli theatri amplissimi provided what may be the first organisational system for the collection of objects - and the predecessor for museological taxonomies.
+His text also bears the traces of imperialist, colonial ideology, couched within an universalising mission of cataloguing and collecting information for all humanity.
+For Ní Bhriain, the exposure of these fixed systems is analogous to underground mining; the extraction of information disturbs the very environment that one inhabits.
 Remnants of past events are revealed and ruined through the same processes, destroyed in the act of discovery.
-In uncovering the ideological certainties embedded within the archive, one cannot help but unsettle its very foundations.
+In uncovering the ideological certainties embedded within the archive, one cannot help but unsettle its foundations.

-Chris Clarke is a critic and senior curator at The Glucksman, Cork.
+Chris Clarke critic and senior curator at The Glucksman, Cork, Ireland March 2022 artist profile, published in Art Monthly, April 2022, No. 455